Wichita police Chief Gordon Ramsay talks strategy after violent crimes increase during stay-at-home order

 “You dedicate more resources, meaning staffing,” Easter explained.
 “You start taking deputies and place them in those areas.”

-Chief Ramsay added, “We have reallocated a number of staff to be able to focus on the increase in violent crimes and shootings that are focusing really on our trigger pullers and those who are responsible for violent crimes.”
+“We have reallocated a number of staff to be able to focus on the increase in violent crimes and shootings that are focusing really on our trigger pullers and those who are responsible for violent crimes,” said Chief Ramsay.

-While there has been a recent rise in violent crime it is also worth noting that the department is seeing a 60 percent reduction in sexual assaults, a 50 percent decrease in robbery cases and 20 percent less in burglaries.
+While there has been a recent rise in violent crime it is also worth noting that the department is seeing a 60% reduction in sexual assaults, a 50% decrease in robbery cases and 20% less in burglaries.